winsoft666/veigar/README.md

 Use the `examples\performance-test` program as a test case.

-Process A call process B by use 4 threads, the payload size of parameter is 1024 bytes, each thread calls 25000 times.
+Process A call process B by use 4 threads, the payload size of parameter is 1024 bytes, and each thread calls 25000 times.
 On average, it consumes 22 microseconds per call ("calling <--> result").

 ```txt
 Payload size: 1024